ruoliu2/academic-webpage/content/_index.md

       username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text:
-  - block:
+  - block: about.text
+    id: about
+    content:
+      title: About This Site
-    text:
+      text: |
-      this page is still under construction, more to come soon!
+        Still under construction, more to come soon!
   - block: features
     content:
       title: Skills